ibm-cloud-docs/account/context-restrictions-what-is.md

 {: #restriction-rules}
 {: #context-restrictions-rule-whatis}

-A rule associates a {{site.data.keyword.cloud}} resource with a set of contexts:
+A rule associates an {{site.data.keyword.cloud}} resource with a set of contexts:
 * The cloud resource is specified by resource attributes similar to IAM access policies.
 * A context is a combination of network zones and endpoint types.